 If you’re a regular Babbel Magazine reader, you’ll know that we often discuss the value of supplementing your language lessons with media in that language.
 Whether you watch TV shows, listen to music or read books, immersing yourself in foreign-language media can really take your language learning to the next level.
-Our team of language experts hand-picked this list of German books to supplement your studies.
+Our team of language experts hand-picked this list of German books to supplement your studies as you learn German.
 Let’s dive in!

 Das Wunder von Bern